DoodleScheduling/hiring-challenges/delivery-manager/README.md

 # The challenge (Delivery Manager)
 ## User stories
 You have a Product Owner who is new to the role and needs help with writing good user stories.
-Please point out possible issues for each of the stories below:
+Please suggest improvements to the stories below, if any, and add any information you think might be missing.

 1. `As a user, I want to have the whole Doodle flow unified according to the latest design guidelines, so it feels more modern.`
 2. `As a participant, I want to get #28AD28 notification when submitting my option, so I am notified that my vote was successfully submitted`
 3. `As a Product Owner, I want to have an authentication on the poll creation page, so I can login to my account.`